Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 The most striking aspect of the results for many was a reported revenue decline.
 Yet, in reality, it was hardly a surprise.
 The biggest influence on the decline was that of currency fluctuations which took a massive 5.1% off FY2016's results compared to FY2015.

 Operating across the globe in a wide variety of currencies, Unilever is always exposed to significant currency risk.
-Yet 2016 marked a particularly hard-hit one for them.
+Yet, 2016 marked a particularly hard-hit one for them.

-Yet taking a look at the other contributors to revenue change, it was clear that Unilever managed to generate solid growth from 2016 when you set aside currency effects (Data source: FY2016 Company Presentation):
+Yet, taking a look at the other contributors to revenue change, it was clear that Unilever managed to generate solid growth from 2016 when you set aside currency effects (Data source: FY2016 Company Presentation):

 Pricing, volume and acquisitions all helped shove constant-currency revenue 4.3% higher.
 Even without the assist from acquisitions, organic growth was a solid if unspectacular 3.7% for the year.
 A robust looking result and hardly a good reason to send their shares down over 5% perhaps.